Scott McLellan, founder of No Graft No Glory

 Clarity

 The business needs direction before it can benefit from structure.
 What are we selling?
 Who to?
+Why does it matter?
 Does the commercial model actually work?
 If this is not clear, everything else drifts.

 02